-The TOD TIF District Board of Directors met once during the fiscal year from October 1, 2018 to September 30, 2019.
+The TOD TIF District Board of Directors met once during the fiscal year from October 1, 2019 to September 30, 2020.

 The Board, based on amended composition, can consist of up to nine members, including eight City of Dallas appointees and one appointee from Dallas County.
-During FY 2018-2019 the Board members were (FY 2018-2019 Board meetings attended): Neal Sleeper, Chair - City Representative (1 of 1 meeting), Robbie Good, Vice Chair - City Representative (1 of 1 meeting), Michael Barrett - City Representative (1 of 1 meeting), Lee Daugherty City Representative (1 of 1 meeting), Andrew Brookshier (1 of 1 meeting), and Rick Loessberg - Dallas County Representative (1 of 1 meeting).
+During FY 2019-2020 the Board members were (FY 2019-2020 Board meetings attended): Neal Sleeper, Chair - City Representative (1 of 1 meeting), Robbie Good, Vice Chair - City Representative (1 of 1 meeting), Michael Barrett - City Representative (1 of 1 meeting), Lee Daugherty - City Representative (1 of 1 meeting), Andrew Brookshier - City Representative (1 of 1 meeting), and Rick Loessberg - Dallas County Representative (1 of 1 meeting).
+Board members appointed since the last meeting include: Rick Ortiz (new chair), David Henderson, Jonathan Braddick, Allison Griffin, and Anthony Rash.

-During the fiscal year, the City Council approved one item directly associated with the TOD TIF District and another economic development item for a project within the District:
+During the fiscal year, the City Council approved one item directly associated with the TOD TIF District and two items initiated by the City's Housing Department that are at least partially within the District.
+The items are summarized below: